yt-project/yt/doc/source/developing/creating_frontend.rst

-``"x-direction-velocity"``, maybe you'd prefer to alias to the more terse name of ``"xvel"``.  ``"display_name"`` is an optional parameter that can be used to specify how you want the field to be displayed on a plot; this can be LaTeX-code, for example the density field could have a display name of ``r"\rho"``.
+``"x-direction-velocity"``, maybe you'd prefer to alias to the more terse name of ``"xvel"``.  ``"display_name"`` is an optional parameter that can be used to specify how you want the field to be displayed on a plot; this can be LaTeX code, for example the density field could have a display name of ``r"\rho"``.
 Omitting the ``"display_name"`` will result in using a capitalized version of the ``"name"``.